Tekno (toy manufacturer)

 Tekno is a Danish manufacturing company (as "Dansk Legetojs Industri") of scale model trucks and other vehicles, currently headquartered in De Lier, Netherlands.
 Originally established and based in Copenhagen, Tekno began manufacturing construction toys in 1928 and model vehicles immediately after World War II, selling 1 million a year during its peak.

-While begun as a toy company, the focus later shifted to promotional truck models as adult collectibles and the company's headquarters was moved to The Netherlands.
+While it began as a toy company, its later shifted to promotional truck models as adult collectibles, and the company's headquarters was moved to the Netherlands.
 In the past, Tekno also manufactured model cars and airplanes.

 History

 Established in 1928, Tekno was the only Scandinavian company to become an accomplished die-cast toy producer, somewhat similar to the German Schuco Modell, Märklin, or Gama Toys.
 All of these were model firms that existed before World War II.
 The founder was A. Siegumfeldt, a plumber from Copenhagen, who after many years of producing wooden toys, began producing die-cast vehicles post-war perhaps late 1945.
 Through the 1950s, Tekno gradually became a main competitor, even to Dinky Toys.

 Brochures show that the company regally celebrated its 25th anniversary in 1953.
 By this time a wide variety of trucks, tractors and cars were being produced along with toy miniature pots, pans and other kitchenware (Tekno Dansk 1953).
 Wooden houses, cranes, trucks and other toys - even small electric motors - were also made.
 Also in the 1950s, sometimes toys were produced in association with the Swedish company Brio.